millerk22/emc2-labs/EMC2-Labs-Winter/lab_OOP.rst

 Write a class called ``Vector`` that takes in a Python list. ``Vector`` will implement vector addition and scalar multiplication using Dunder methods ``__add__`` and ``__mul__``.
 These operations should return a new ``Vector`` as the result.
 Also have a ``__str__`` method that prints the array as a string.

 Source code will be given on CodeBuddy.

-.. .. code:: python

-..     class Vector():
-..         def __init__(self, vector):
-..             """Takes in a list called vector"""
-..             self.vector = vector
-..             self.length = len(vector)

-..         def __add__(self, other_vector):
-..             """Vector addition

-..
-Raises a ValueError if the vectors are different lengths

-..
-Parameters:
-..             self : Vector
-..
-The current object
-..             other_vector : Vector
-..
-The vector we are adding

-..
-Returns:
-..             ret : Vector
-..
-The result of self + other_vector
-..             """
-..             # replace pass with your code
-..             pass

-..         def __mul__(self, scalar):
-..             """Scalar multiplication

-..
-Parameters:
-..             self : Vector
-..
-The current object
-..             scalar : int, float
-..
-The scalar we multiply by

-..
-Returns:
-..             ret : Vector
-..
-The result of self * scalar
-..             """
-..             # replace pass with your code
-..             pass

-..         def __str__(self):
-..             return f"Vector of {self.vector}"

 Application: Binary
 -------------------